Glens Falls Greenjackets: Back-to-Back Championships & Second Departure from EFL (2000-2011)

 The early to mid-2000s was a successful dynasty for the Greenjackets as they won three consecutive Northern Division Championships and back-to-back EFL Championships in 2003 and 2004.
 However, despite their success in the EFL, owner Charles Adams moved the team to the North American Football League in 2005.
 He was cited as having a desire to play "a stronger competition".
 In 2008, Hank Pelton III and Craig Matuszak purchased the team from a group headed by NAFL commissioner Rob Licopoli.
 Glens Falls won back-to-back Empire Division titles in 2008 and 2009.

-Return to the EFL & Present (2011-Present)
+Return to the EFL (2011-2022)

 After spending six seasons with the NAFL, the Greenjackets made the decision to return to the Empire Football League in 2011 after a six-year hiatus.
 Since their return to the EFL in 2011, the Greenjackets have made the playoffs three times, losing in the semi-finals in 2015 and 2016, and winning the championship in 2017.
+In 2022 their placekicker Morgan Smith became the first female player in the Empire Football League.
+Glens Falls lost to Watertown in the Empire Football League Championship in each of the last two years they were in the EFL.

+Joining the NEFL (2023-Present)

+In 2023, with the EFL not playing their season that year, the Greenjackets joined the New England Football League.
+They played in the North Atlantic Division (AA), the highest division of the New England Football League.

+The Greenjackets won the AA NEFL Championship in their first season.
+Glens Falls defeated the Middleboro Cobras, in overtime over the long-time NEFL powerhouse 12-6.
+It was the first league championship for the 'Jackets since 2017; Glens Falls had lost to Watertown in the Empire Football League final in each of the previous two years.

+The NEFL Championship season led to their first national bowl appearance as an organization, where they were selected to play in the 2024 Summer/Fall National Championship Sunshine Bowl in Miami Florida.
+The Greenjackets traveled to Miami, FL to cap off a successful season against the Baltimore Rams on February 17, 2024.

 Logos & Uniforms

 The Glens Falls Greenjackets primary logo is the same primary logo used by the Green Bay Packers.
-Local legend holds that the “G” logo, was first designed by then Hudson Falls Greenjackets.

-The uniform has also been similar to Green Bay over the years, but with small variations.